RaduKostashchuk/job4j_forum/README.md

 # job4j_forum
+## About

-It is a simple forum application.
+It is a simple forum application based on Spring Boot.

 Anonymous user can view all posts and comments.